 The restaurant is located in San Francisco and is famous for its enormous selection of agave spirits.
 So if you happen to be in the area and are into Tequila or Mezcal, this place is an absolute must.

-Agave nectar or syrup was not very common in those days.
-Still, Bermejo experimented a bit and came up with a Margarita recipe that solely works with the sweetness of agave nectar.
-No syrup, no orange liqueur.
+When Julio Bermejo discovered agave nectar, he was intrigued as the ingredient was not very common in those days.
+He experimented a bit and came up with a Margarita recipe that solely works with the sweetness of agave nectar.
+No additional sugar, no orange liqueur.

-At that time, Agave syrup was way more expensive than combining syrup and orange liqueur, but Bermejo loved the result.
+Agave syrup was way more expensive than combining syrup and orange liqueur, but Bermejo loved the result, and so do we.

 - 2 oz Reposado Tequila